nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    2. Try the test cases in the previous section (Editing leave while all employees are being shown)
       Expected: Same as the previous section

+_{other invalid inputs are possible}_

 ### Listing Employees on Leave on a specified date

 1. Listing employees on leave while all employees are being shown

    1. Prerequisites: List all employees using the `list` command.
 At least one employee in the list.
    Employee with id "EID1234-5678" has leaves "2023-11-01" and "2023-11-02".
 No employees on leave on "2023-11-11".

    2. Test case: `listleave on/2023-11-01`<br>
    Expected: The employees on leave on the specified date are displayed in the employee list.
    Details of the number of employees on leave on the specified date shown in the result display.

    3. Test case: `listleave on/2023-11-11`<br>
    Expected: No employee displayed (no employees on leave on specified date).
    Details of the number of employees on leave on the specified date shown in the result display.

    4. Test case: `listleave on/11-11-2023`<br>
    Expected: No employee displayed (incorrect field format).
-Error details shown in the result display.

-   5. Test case: `listleave on/ `<br>
-   Expected: No employee displayed (empty field).
-Error details shown in the result display.

-   6. Test case: `listleave `<br>
-     Expected: No employee displayed (missing parameters).
 Error details shown in the result display.

 2. Listing employees on leave while only some employees are being shown